nareshbhatia/movie-magic-ai/apps/movie-magic-chatgpt/README.md

-# Movie Magic ChatGPT 4o
+# Movie Magic using ChatGPT 4o

 These are my notes from implementing Movie Magic using ChatGPT 4o.